 Remember that Christmas isn’t a competition to see who can get the most gifts.
 Unless of course your name is Dudley Dursley!
 Many parents are discovering that children benefit from having fewer toys.
 You children will not suffer if they don’t have a huge stack of gifts.

 How about giving kids 4 gifts for Christmas? – Something you want, something you need.
-Something to wear and something to read.
+Something creative and something to read.

 Enlist the help of grandparents